mertcanaltin/user-manager-vue/README.md

 - User listing
 - Adding new users
 - Deleting users
+- Draggable users (json object is also updated 🚀)
 - Viewing and copying user data in JSON format

 ## Technologies